 The Ancien Philosophy

-Our wine making philosophy can be summed up in two words, “balance” and “expression.”
+Our wine making philosophy can be summed up in two words: balance and expression.
 We do not make wine by recipe, looking instead at each new harvest, at each new batch of fruit as a unique challenge, with its own unique set of possibilities.
-Arriving at these possibilities requires constant experimentation and constant attention to detail.
-To do this right, we work with the fruit on a small scale.
-As much as technology has to offer us, we find that it can never replace the personal attention that a wine maker can give.
+Arriving at these possibilities requires the experience that experimentation and attention to detail has revealed.
+As much as technology has to offer us, we find that it can never replace the personal attention that a winemaker can give.
 So we prefer to keep the scale of operations small.
-We ferment our chardonnay and pinot gris in barrels and our pinot noirs in one ton, open-top fermenters.
-The extra work involved delivers a difference that we can taste and smell and see and enjoy.
+We ferment our Chardonnay and Pinot Gris in barrels and our pinot noirs in one ton, open-top fermenters.
+The extra work involved delivers a difference that we can taste and enjoy.

-Great wines, ultimately, reveal the uniqueness of their vineyard source, and so we pay extra close attention to our vineyards so that we can allow their character to come through the wines.
-To achieve this, we avoid manipulating the wines toward a “house” style or towards the latest frenzied market craze.
+Great wines, ultimately, reveal the uniqueness of their vineyard source.
+We pay close attention to our vineyards to allow their character to shine through in the wines.
+We avoid manipulating the wines to impose a “house” style.
 You might say that we do as little as we possibly can to make great wine.
 To this end, we pay an almost absurd amount of attention to the extraction of flavors and colors, patiently coaxing them out in their full richness and nuance.
 Each vineyard that we work in presents a unique confluence of climate, soils, clonal selection, and age, and we want all of those differences to present themselves in the finished wines.